MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseCustodianUserSource.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.
-  - `[DisplayName <String>]`: The display name of the dataSource.
-This will be the name of the SharePoint site.
+  - `[DisplayName <String>]`: The display name of the dataSource and is the name of the SharePoint site.
   - `[HoldStatus <String>]`: dataSourceHoldStatus
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Email <String>]`: Email address of the user's mailbox.